acornprover/acornprover.org/docs/language/attributes.md

 Writing the `numerals Int` statement lets us avoid typing `Int.` before every numeral.

-It's okay to have multiple `attributes` blocks for a single class.
+It's okay to have multiple `attributes` blocks for a single type.
 You often want to define some attributes, prove some things about them, then define more attributes.

 ## Operators